Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Rashguards and Spats

-Wash these garments after each use in cold water and air dry to maintain elasticity and color.
+These garments should be washed after use in cold water and dried in the air to help the garments to regain their elasticity and color.

 Recommendations